Eparchy of Mileševa

-Eparchy of Mileševa is the one of eparchies of the Serbian Orthodox Church, and is seated in Prijepolje, in the Mileševa monastery.
+Eparchy of Mileševa (Епархија милешевска) is a diocese (eparchy) of the Serbian Orthodox Church, covering Zlatibor District in southwestern Serbia and Pljevlja municipality in northwestern Montenegro.

+The episcopal see is located at the Saint Basil of Ostrog Cathedral, Prijepolje.
+Its headquarters and bishop's residence are also in Prijepolje.

 History

-The establishment of the Eparchy

-Eparchy is based in the valley Lim (river) and laid on the foundation of the Mileševa monastery, established in the first half of the 13th century.
-Eparchy has often changed the name, but he always had a seat in the Mileševa monastery.
-On the Establishment Mileševo Metropolia very little is known.
-In a service Saint Sava it is called "Glorious Archbishopric".
-One Metropolitan Bishop of Mileševa, whose name is unknown, crowned ban Tvrtko I of Bosnia as Serbian king and Bosnian King in 1377.
-The first Metropolitan Bishop of Mileševa whose name is known to us, is David.
-He was a "close associate to Herceg Stjepan Vukčić Kosača and his sons. " When Herceg Stjepan Vukčić Kosača drawing up a will, Metropolitan Bishop of Mileševa David, wrote and was a witness during the signing of the same.

-After the Metropolitan David (Metropolitan of Mileševa), and probably under the influence of connection Metropolitanate with the space and the rulers of Hercegovina, hierarchs of Mileševa assume the title of Metropolitan Herzegovina and Mileševo.
-During the next three centuries Metropolitan and the Eparchy dwells in the Mileševa monastery.
+Eparchy is based in Lim Valley and laid on the foundation of the Mileševa Monastery, established in the first half of the 13th century.
+Eparchy has often changed the name, but always had a seat in the Mileševa Monastery.
+In a remembrance to Saint Sava it was called "Glorious Archbishopric".
+One Metropolitan Bishop of Mileševa, whose name is unknown, crowned ban Tvrtko I of Bosnia as Serbian king and Bosnian king in 1377.
+The first Metropolitan Bishop of Mileševa whose name is known was David, a "close associate to Herzeg Stefan Kosača and his sons."
+When Herzeg Stjepan Vukčić Kosača drawing up a will, Metropolitan Bishop of Mileševa, David, wrote and was a witness during the signing of the same.
+After the Metropolitan David, and probably under the influence of connection Metropolitanate with the rulers of Herzegovina, hierarchs of Mileševa assume the title of Metropolitan Herzegovina and Mileševa.
+During the next three centuries Metropolitan and the Eparchy dwelled in the Mileševa Monastery.

+The first impetus for the re-establishment of the Eparchy happened after the World War II, was to extend the title Bishop of Budimlja to Bishop of Budimlja-Lim Valley, and it lasted only a decade.
+Finally, the Eparchy of Mileševa was re-established in 1992.